comp1100/comp1100.github.io/_sources/workshops/Week_2_team_dynamics.md

 <p style="text-align:center; font-weight:bold;"> Devices required for this exercise </p>

-[TimeGuessr](https://timeguessr.com/) is a game where (built on the popular [GeoGuessr](https://www.geoguessr.com/) game) where you need to specify in what year and which location are particular photo has been taken.
+[TimeGuessr](https://timeguessr.com/) is a game (built on the popular [GeoGuessr](https://www.geoguessr.com/) game) where you need to specify in what year and which location the particular photo has been taken.

 You will play this **as a team** in today's studio to start working as a team.

 **In your team**, choose one person to keep their laptop open for the task.
 Then, do the following steps:
   - [ ] Go to the [TimeGuessr daily challenge](https://timeguessr.com/roundonedaily)